 Now, a number of comments on the Wall Street Journal’s website have already poked holes in this argument.
 Learning about critical theories of literature and the historical circumstances in which a novel was written not only adds a new dimension to the way we think about books, it calls to mind questions that go beyond the page.
 There’s a big part of that understanding that comes from contextual knowledge and discussion in the classroom.

-I had some reservations about my high school literature curriculum, but my advanced classes at the university level have changed the way I write, think, and communicate.
+My advanced classes at the university level have changed the way I write, think, and communicate.
 There are different levels of understanding one can glean from literature.
 You can pick up a poem by William Butler Yeats and appreciate the sound and cadence of the poetry, but someone who is educated in Irish history, mythology, and mysticism will have a different relationship with Yeats’ work.

 There are a few works that have changed my perceptions of the books I read and the media I watch, such as Gayatri Chakravorty Spivak’s “Can the Subaltern Speak?” and Derrida’s deconstructionist approach to language.
 They have permeated my approach to reading novels in an important way, if not a strictly pleasurable way.
 If learning about literature in the classroom has destroyed Siegel’s enjoyment of the classics, it has heightened my appreciation of them.